zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/single-vector-search.md

 ---
-title: "Basic ANN Search | BYOC"
+title: "Basic Vector Search | BYOC"
 slug: /single-vector-search
-sidebar_label: "Basic ANN Search"
+sidebar_label: "Basic Vector Search"
 beta: FALSE
 notebook: FALSE
 description: "Based on an index file recording the sorted order of vector embeddings, the Approximate Nearest Neighbor (ANN) search locates a subset of vector embeddings based on the query vector carried in a received search request, compares the query vector with those in the subgroup, and returns the most similar results.
 With ANN search, Zilliz Cloud provides an efficient search experience.
 This page helps you to learn how to conduct basic ANN searches. | BYOC"